Saint-Jean-de-Luz: Cultural heritage

 The town features a large number of residences built in the 17th and 18th centuries along the Quai de L'Infante, Rue Mazarin, Rue Gambetta and at the Place Louis XIV.
 In some respects this is testament to the families, shipowners and Basque merchants from this period.
-One of these, built alongside the Quai de L'Infante around 1640, is called the "Maison Joanoenea," and it is here that the Queen Mother, Anne of Austria, stayed before the marriage of Louis XIV to Maria Theresa, the Infanta of Spain on 8 May 1660.
+One of these, built alongside the Quai de L'Infante around 1640, is called the "Maison Joanoenea", and it is here that the Queen Mother, Anne of Austria, stayed before the marriage of Louis XIV to Maria Theresa, the Infanta of Spain on 8 May 1660.
 The Infanta stayed there on 7 June.
 Locally this house is referred to as the "Maison de l'Infante", and it has become a popular tourist attraction and museum.

 A monument in the Verdun Square honours the memory of the fallen soldiers from World War I and World War II, and another monument on the Quai L'Infante is dedicated to the resistance movement Orion.
 This second plaque commemorates the importance of the work of French escape networks which helped people evade capture in Occupied France during World War II.
 Finally, there are some bunkers still visible along the coast.
 These formed part of the infamous Atlantic Wall, German defences against the anticipated Allied invasion of Westen France.
 Some remains are still visible on the Santa-Barbe promenade.

+Transport

+The nearest airport is Biarritz Airport, located 17 km north east of Saint-Jean-de-Luz.
+However, other airports such as San Sebastián Airport, Bilbao Airport, Bordeaux-Mérignac Airport, and Pau Pyrénées Airport are also fairly used by air travellers from the town.